astronomer/docs/software/kubernetes-executor.md

 description: Run and configure the Kubernetes Executor on Astronomer.
 ---

-Apache Airflow's [Kubernetes Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html) relies on a fixed single Pod that dynamically delegates work and resources.
+The Apache Airflow [Kubernetes Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html) relies on a fixed single Pod that dynamically delegates work and resources.
 For each task that needs to run, the Executor talks to the Kubernetes API to dynamically launch Pods which terminate when that task is completed.

 This enables the Executor to scale depending on how many Airflow tasks you're running at a given time.
 It also means you can configure the following for each individual Airflow task: